evevision/evevision/README.md

 Issues and pull requests are reviewed.
 If you have an idea, let me know and I'll let you know if I would pull it in!

 ### Internals/Building
-EveVision consists of a Node/React-based Electron app at `/evevision`, a C++ DLL that is injected into your game client at `/overlay-dll`, and a native node module for communicating with the injected DLL at `/overlay-node`.
+EveVision consists of a Node/React-based Electron app at `/evevision`, a C++ DLL that is injected into your game client at `/overlay-dll`, and a native node module for injecting and communicating with the DLL at `/overlay-node`.
+There are also FlatBuffer definitions inside of `/fb`.
-There is also the native node module that injects the DLL at `/hooker` (which will be merged into the overlay module soon) and FlatBuffer definitions inside of `/fb`

 This is obviously a very early release.
 I haven't finished cleaning up build processes, especially for open source consumption.
 There isn't much 'development/production' separation at this time.
 Even the folder structure is likely to change.